jaythegray/Ethics-in-AI/PROPOSAL.md

 ## Ethical Considerations

 **Participant Consent:**
 Informed consent will be obtained from all participants prior to their participation in the research study.
 Participants will be provided with information about the purpose of the study, their rights as participants, and any potential risks or benefits associated with their involvement.
+If able to view the model as ignorant child who their interaction with will increase understanding and develop meant, it should be easy to forgive AI saying things which otherwise may cause hurt.
+It must be allowed to fail in order to learn.

 **Privacy Protections:**
 Measures will be taken to ensure the privacy and confidentiality of participant data, including the anonymization of personal information and the secure storage of data in accordance with relevant privacy regulations and guidelines.